earthlab/hub-ops/docs/source/setup/google-cloud-setup.rst

 Google Cloud & Kubernetes Tools
 ===============================

-Create a project on Google cloud
+Create a Project on Google cloud
 --------------------------------

 We assume you already did this or are using the Earth Lab project.
 If you do not have a project create one on `<https://console.cloud.google.com>`_.

-Configure your gcloud and kubectl tools
+Configure Your gcloud and kubectl Tools
 ---------------------------------------

 To install the :code:`gcloud` command-line tool follow `step 3b of the z2jh guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/google/step-zero-gcp.html>`_.